matiwinnetou/spring-soy-view/README.md

 <script type="text/javascript" src="soy/compileJs?file=templates/client-words.soy&amp;file=templates/server-time.soy"></script>
 ```

-* I the first line it is necessary to note here that this example uses __required__ soyutils using bower package manager.
+* I the first line it is necessary to note here that this example uses __required__ soyutils using bower package manager but obviously it can be linked in an _old fashioned_ way. soyutils is available in bower as "soyutils" package
 * In second line, we can see a call to soy/compileJs?, which will compile both templates/client-words.soy and templates/server-time.soy using SoyAjaxController.
 Please note this code will also combine and potentially obfuscate (if OutputProcessor has been configured for this SoyAjaxController)

 #### SoyAjaxController supports the following endpoints: